Portland Aquarium (art installation): History

-For Portland Aquarium, he collaborated with the local nonprofit organization Elakha Alliance (EA), which seeks to reintroduce sea otters to the Oregon Coast, and Big Fish Lab to develop and install the exhibit over four months.
-EA marine biologist Chanel Hason "helped direct Bennett's art to more accurately represent the animals, while still giving him leeway to be playful", according to the Portland Tribune.
-Volunteers recruited on social media assisted Bennett by painting floors and building coral reefs.
-Some of the volunteers became paid staff.
+For Portland Aquarium, he collaborated with the local nonprofit organization Elakha Alliance (EA), which sought to reintroduce sea otters to the Oregon Coast, and Big Fish Lab to develop and install the exhibit over four months.
+EA marine biologist Chanel Hason directed Bennett's art "to more accurately represent the animals, while still giving him leeway to be playful", according to the Portland Tribune.
+Volunteers recruited on social media assisted Bennett by painting floors and building coral reefs, and some of the volunteers became paid staff.
 According to KPTV, he chose the location because "Bennett says it's important to have art downtown and he's happy to be the person to bring it here".

 The local company Imaginary Planet helped create the animations.
-For the exhibit's opening weekend, a live shark dissection was hosted in the lobby.
-Bennett has said he hopes to attract families to downtown as well as school groups.
+For the exhibit's opening weekend, a live shark dissection was hosted in the lobby, as Bennett hoped this would attract families to downtown as well as school groups.
+Later in the year, Portland Aquarium hosted an event to raise funds for Elakha Alliance.
+The collaboration featured artworks by Bennett and Kate's Ice Cream's launch of the flavor Ottie's Oreo, which was inspired by the artist's otter character.
+In June 2026, Portland Aquarium offered half price on admission with proof of same-day receipt from a local business.

+In July 2026, Bennett announced that Portland Aquarium would close on October 4.